Gforky/Face-the-Internet/README.md

 2. To install [OpenCV](http://opencv.org/), once you have [Brew](http://brew.sh/), follow these commands: `$ brew tap homebrew/science`, followed by `$ brew install opencv`.

 3. Once this is installed, you will need the Node bindings to allow for interfacing with Javascript.
 There are a few options online, bu this project uses [this](https://www.npmjs.com/package/opencv) example.
-To install the bindings, run `$ npm install opencv` from the root of the project directory.
+To install the bindings, run `$ npm install opencv --save` from the root of the project directory.
+For more information on this, please see [Peter Braden's Github repository](https://github.com/peterbraden/node-opencv).